Arts Grants

 • Only one application per organization will be considered across three WRCF grant streams: Arts Grants, Community Grants, and Racial Equity Grants

-• To determine if your organization is eligible, and to understand how the funding can be used, access the Funding Guidelines (pdf)
+• To determine if your organization is eligible, and to understand how the funding can be used, access the Application Guidelines (pdf)

 • Download a Budget Template (xls)

-• Download the application questions prior to applying, here: Application (pdf)
+• Download the application questions prior to applying, here: Application Questions (pdf)

 • Download the evaluation questions that you will complete if you receive funding, here: Evaluation (pdf)

-• If you are working with a Fiscal Partner, download the WRCF Fiscal Partnership Agreement form (pdf)
+• If you are working with a Charitable Partner, download the WRCF Charitable Partnership Agreement form (pdf)

 To learn more about Arts Grants, contact us at grants@wrcf.ca or 519-725-1806 x 103.